violacampos/multicalibration/README.md

 After generation of samples. use the Multipl_E script to check for correctness.
 Copy samples to local machin in the Multipl-E repo under the folder runs.
-Then excute the following command: docker run --rm --network none -v G:/Masterarbeit/MultiPL-E/runs:/runs:rw multipl-e-eval --dir /runs/humaneval-all-keep-Qwen2.5_Coder_14B-Instruct-1.0-comp-1 --output-dir /runs/humaneval-all-keep-Qwen2.5_Coder_14B-Instruct-1.0-comp-1_results --recursive
+Then excute the following command: docker run --rm --network none -v G:/Masterarbeit/MultiPL-E/runs:/runs:rw multipl-e-eval --dir /runs/humaneval-all-keep-Qwen2.5_Coder_14B-Instruct-1.0-comp-1 --output-dir /runs/humaneval-all-keep-Qwen2.5_Coder_14B-Instruct-1.0-comp-1 --recursive

 replace dir with the name of the copied folder

+After the evaluation copy the folder onto the hostmachine if necessary.

+Run the script create programs to obtain information about the generated code.
+But before that adjust the run parameter in the script.

+After programs are created install scc by boyter and execute the following command. scc -f json -o results.json --by-file programs

+this will generat a json file with informations about every program.
+To use them copy them into the scc folder in the project masterarbeit and rename it to the name of the run.

+Now you can run the compare_methods script to get a result for all methods: python compare_methods.py --dir ../MultiPL-E/runs/humaneval-all-keep-Qwen2.5_Coder_7B-Instruct-1.0-comp-1 --split --use-scc --prob-method avg_logprob --save-table